entelognathus/galeaspid-phylogeny/galeaspid character list.md

 47. Postbranchial wall: (0) short; (1) long.

 > Zhu and Gai (2006; 2007), Character 47; Gai *et al*.
 (2018), Character 47; Shan *et al*.
 (2020), Character 47; Jiang *et al*.
 (2021), Character 47; Liu *et al*.
 (2021), Character 47; Meng and Gai (2021), Character 47; Chen *et al*.
 (2022), Character 47; Shan *et al*.
 (2022), Character 47; Sun *et al*.
 (2022), Character 47; Zhang *et al*.
 (2023), Character 47; Liu *et al*.
 (2023), Character 47.
+> LXH:The postbranchial wall in galeaspids is the ventral portion of the headshield behind the branchial region, corresponding to the ventral median abdominal division of the headshield of osteostracans (Janvier, 1985).
+The long postbranchial wall is assumed as an important apomorphic characteristic for Xiushuiaspis and
+Changxingaspis.(Zhu and Gai 2006; 2007)

 48. Elongated branchial region: (0) absent; (1) present.